 The world is full of smart, creative, diverse, and driven people.
-The internet and the World Wide Web have shown the power of providing neutral, permissionless rails on which the world's population can collaborate and build.
+The internet and the World Wide Web have shown the power of providing neutral, permissionless rails on which the world's population can collaborate, build, and compete.

 The internet and World Wide Web’s minimalist protocol designs were key to scaling the networks to billions of devices and across years of hardware, software, and use case innovation.
 The protocols had contemporary competitors that were more opinionated, had more features, and/or had proprietary backing.
 Yet the open, neutral, and decentralized approaches became the de facto standards.